General diffraction properties of aperiodic slit arrays: Conclusions

 \section{Conclusions}

 We have theoretically and experimentally investigated the Fraunhofer diffraction patterns produced by aperiodic slit arrays.
 We provide general conditions for the observation of quasiperiodic oscillations over different length scales based on the geometry and illumination pattern of the array.
-These results provide new insights into the diffraction properties of aperiodic gratings, with possible applications in beam shaping, the design of diffractive devices, and the characterisation of materials with quasiperiodic structures.
+Most interestingly, aperiodic diffracting structures with monotonically decreasing distance between adjacent slits suffer from a \textit{fundamental} resolution issue: there comes a point in which the separation of the slits must be smaller than the width of the slits themselves.
+In this work, we have shown that adjustment of the grating geometry to suppress the peaks of the diffraction maxima associated with its aperiodicity necessarily requires some of the slits to merge into a completely opened aperture.
+These results provide new insights into the far-field diffraction properties of aperiodic gratings, with possible applications in beam shaping, the design of diffractive devices, and the characterisation of materials with quasiperiodic structures.
+Finally, we note that in this work we have not discussed the near-field diffraction patterns generated by these aperiodic structures, which feature distorted Talbot patterns that may be of independent interest (for an example, see Ref. \cite{Maia:22}, Fig. 3-(c)).
+We leave this discussion for future work.

 \funding{Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro (E-26/201.414/2021); Conselho Nacional de Desenvolvimento Científico e Tecnológico (312478/2023-2); Instituto Nacional de Ciência e Tecnologia de Informação Quântica (465469/2014-0).}